 We’re aware that some families do not have reliable internet access at home.
 We do not currently have hotspots to loan to students to support at-home connectivity.
 However, families have several options from area telecoms.
-The Georgia Department of Community Relations has compiled internet connectivity resources from Georgia telecom companies.

 Managing family technology